TREC-RAG/trec-rag.github.io/docs/_posts/2024-04-18-2024-corpus-finalization.md

 ## Where can I find the corpus?

-The MS MARCO V2.1 document corpus and its segmented version is available to download courtesy of Microsoft!
+The MS MARCO V2.1 document corpus and its segmented version are available to download courtesy of Microsoft!
 You can find the details below:

 | Collection | Filename | File size | Num Records | Format | MD5 Checksum |
 | :----------------: | :---------------------: | :----------------: | :----------------: | :----------------: | :----------------: |